-- (5) The cost of treatment or destruction under this section is to be borne by Government, and the owner is entitled to compensation but not consequential loss] for destruction of an article under this section. - 64.
-Pest-free biosecurity controlled areas (1) Following a survey conducted under section 58, and after receiving appropriate technical advice, the Secretary may by notice in writing declare any area of the Cook Islands to be a pest-free biosecurity controlled area in respect of a specified pest or disease. - (2) A pest-free biosecurity controlled area is one where the specified pest or disease does not occur, so far as is known, and where incursions of that pest or disease should be prevented. - (3) Following a further survey conducted under section 58, and after receiving appropriate scientific advice, the Secretary may amend or revoke a notice in writing made under subsection (1). - 65.
-Regulation of pest-free biosecurity controlled areas (1) In respect of a pest-free biosecurity controlled area the Secretary may by notice in writing - (a) control the movement of regulated articles, humans and conveyances into, out of, and within the area; - (b) direct the inspection and treatment of regulated articles in or entering or leaving the area; - (c) establish surveillance procedures for the specified pest or disease in the area. - (2) A notice in writing under subsection (1) - (a) shall only be made for the purposes of preventing incursions of the specified pest or disease into the biosecurity controlled area; - (b) may create offences and for breaches of the notice prescribe maximum penalties not exceeding the amounts as specified in the regulations. - (3) The Director may by administrative means institute other measures to keep the biosecurity control area free of the specified pest or disease. - 66.
-Destruction of wild animals (1) If the Director has reason to suspect that a wild or feral animal is carrying a regulated pest or disease, the Director may, in order to prevent the pest or disease from being established or spreading in the Cook Islands, after consultation with relevant divisional heads, with the approval of the Secretary, cause the animal to be destroyed. - (2) The carcass of an animal destroyed under subsection (1) shall be disposed of in a manner that will not create the risk of the spread of any regulated pest or disease. - 67.
-Notifiable pests and diseases (1) The Secretary may in writing declare - - (a) the pests and diseases that are notifiable for purposes of this section;
+Pest-free biosecurity controlled areas

+- area of Solomon Islands to be a pest-free biosecurity controlled area in respect of a specified pest or disease. - (2) A pest-free biosecurity controlled area is one where the specified pest or disease does not occur, so far as is known, and where incursions of that pest or disease should be prevented. - (3) An order under this section - - (a) must be published as required by section 104(1); and - (b) does not take effect until published in the Gazette. - (4) Following a further survey conducted under section 58, and on the advice of the Director, the Minister may amend or revoke an order made under subsection (1). - (5) Before advising the Minister under this section, the Director must obtain appropriate scientific advice. - 65.
+(1) In respect of a pest-free biosecurity controlled area the Director may, by order in the Gazette - - (a) control the movement of regulated articles, humans and conveyances into, out of, and within the area; - (b) direct the inspection and treatment of regulated articles in or entering or leaving the area; or - (c) establish surveillance procedures for the specified pest or disease in the area. - (2) An order under subsection (1) - - (a) must only be made for the purposes of preventing incursions of the specified pest or disease into the biosecurity controlled area; and - (b) may create offences for breaches of the order and prescribe maximum penalties not exceeding a fine of 20,000 penalty units for an individual and 100,000 penalty units for a corporate body. - (3) An order under this section - - (a) must be published as required by section 104(1); and - (b) does not take effect until published in the Gazette. - (4) The Director may by administrative means institute other measures to keep the biosecurity controlled area free of the specified pest or disease. - Destruction of wild animals - 66.
+(1) If the Director has reason to suspect that a wild or feral animal is carrying a regulated pest or disease, the Director may, in order to prevent the pest or disease from being established or spreading in Solomon Islands, after consultation with relevant technical section heads, cause the animal to be destroyed. - (2) The carcass of an animal destroyed under subsection (1) must be disposed of in a manner that will not create the risk of the spread of any regulated pest or disease. - Notifiable pests and diseases - 67.
+(1) The Director may, by order in the Gazette, declare - (a) the pests and diseases that are notifiable for purposes of this section; and - (b) the manner of notifying such pests and diseases to the Director.